hpcdb/armful/src/dfanalyzer/pde/README.md

 After the dataflow specification, provenance and scientific data generated during the execution of scientific applications can be registered in our provenance database.
 In this case, PDE has to capture HTTP request in the task level (*i.e.*, execution of a data transformation).

-For example, the following message should be sent in a HTTP request to the URL
+For example, the following message should be sent in an HTTP request to the URL

 `http://localhost:22000/pde/task`